sowcow/blog/content/posts/visconti.md

 Possibly not very important one but I feel like writing stuff can have some value by itself.
 Maybe because the writing itself can help me to think and produce some analysis now or even if I will want to add something later.

+Also I can't be certain if I keep this with or without spoilers.

 ### Ludwig

 Very cool.